kakapo1933/SimpleWebSite/.junie/guidelines.md

 - Address any test failures before committing.
 - Update README files if necessary.
 - All the work should be committed to the branch upon completion, except the 'tasks','plan'-{timestamp}.md file.
+- All commit messages must follow the established commit convention.
+- The first line must follow the type(scope): subject format

 # SimpleWebSite Project Guidelines